dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 The command prints all words in the file containing the string `cat`.
 This is a lot of words!

-You can be more specific:
+Other substring choices may yield fewer results:

 ```
 grep "platypus" /usr/share/dict/american-english-large
 ```

-**Find all the words that contain two consecutive `a`'s.**
+**Find all the words that contain two consecutive `a`'s.
+Are there any words that contain three consecutive `a`'s?**

 ### Matching beginnings and endings

 Use the `^` symbol to denote the beginning of a line.
+Patterns that start with `^` will only be matched if they occur at the beginning of the line.
 To find all words that begin with 'x':

 ```
 prompt$ grep "^x" /usr/share/dict/american-english-large